Fresnel number: Application

+The reason why the angular spectrum method is not used in all cases, is that for large propagation distances it burdens a larger computation time than the other methods.
+Depending on the specific problem, any memory size of computers is too small to solve the problem.

-The Gaussian pilot beam
+Gaussian pilot beam

 Another criterion called Gaussian pilot beam allowing to define far and near field conditions, consists to measure the actual wavefront surface curvature for an unaberrated system.
 In this case the wavefront is planar at the aperture position, when the beam is collimated, or at its focus when the beam is converging/diverging.
 In detail, within a certain distance from the aperture – the near field – the amount of wavefront curvature is low.
 Outside this distance – the far field – the amount of wavefront curvature is high.
 This concept applies equivalently close to the focus.

 This criterion, firstly described by G.N.
 Lawrence and now adopted in propagation codes like PROPER, allows one to determine the realm of application of near and far field approximations taking into account the actual wavefront surface shape at the observation point, to sample its phase without aliasing.
 This criterion is named Gaussian pilot beam and fixes the best propagation method (among angular spectrum, Fresnel and Fraunhofer diffraction) by looking at the behavior of a Gaussian beam piloted from the aperture position and the observation position.